 Some time ago I had the opportunity of working with a woman in her late 20s.
 She was diagnosed as chronically depressed, and stuck in a junior position in her company because they said she was a slow learner with poor communication skills and no good at working in a team.

 She had regular sessions with a psychotherapist in Sydney for 2 years.
-The sessions were helpful and she did make some progress, but she was still withdrawn and working below her potential – as many people would expect of a person who is chronically depressed.
+The sessions were helpful and she did make progress, but she was still withdrawn and working below her potential – as many people would expect of a person who is chronically depressed.

 She came to see me and, after having regular sessions with me for just over a year, she was promoted to team-leader.
 A few months later she started training another worker, and she has recently been chosen to represent her company at management level in national conferences.